huynhbaoking112/FIRE_DETECTION_DEEPLEARNING/README.md

-# Cách dùng
+# How to use
-   Chạy file main.py
+Run main.py file
-# Nếu muốn nghiên cứu file data
+# If you want to study the data file
-   Giải nén archive.zip
+Unzip archive.zip